CT-N Civics Toolbox Logo (small) CT-N Toolbox: Campaign Finance

 financing.

-1924 Democratic Party Campaign Plank The Party campaign plank, sponsored by William Jennings Bryan, called
+1924 Democratic Party Campaign The Party campaign plank sponsored by William Jennings Bryan, called

 for federal candidates to be furnished "reasonable means of publicity at